marks/melodykramer.github.io/_posts/2015-12-13-you-made-everything-and-its-awesome.md

 ## About section for Stamp-Related Website

-**David** writes "I contribute webmastering and write some content for a non-profit environmental conservation organization.
+**David** writes, "I contribute webmastering and write some content for a non-profit environmental conservation organization.
 The web site has been running for a couple of years, but it seemed to me that we were missing a one-page explanation of what the group was all about, with an elevator pitch for a lede.
 So I wrote [Stamp Basics.](http://www.friendsofthestamp.org/learn/stamp-basics/)"

 ## Apps